How to Implement Data-Driven Marketing into Your eCommerce Business

 What is Data-Driven Marketing?

-In the old days, marketing was done with limited research options and by relying on experts’ opinion.
+In the old days, marketing was done with limited research options and by relying on experts’ opinions.
 They focused on trending topics and future marketing development.
 You can see how this approach wasn’t reliable and this was the reason many companies failed.

-Data is the foundation of the new age marketing.
+Data is the foundation of the new-age marketing.
 This is the process of making decisions based on facts and data gathered from various sources.
 In fact, there is no space for guessing here.
 Your business collects data about your customers from their email subscriptions and their behavior on the website.
-Moreover, it focuses on customer shopping, social media, demographics and so on in order to conclude what they would like.
+Moreover, it focuses on customer shopping, social media, demographics, and so on in order to conclude what they would like.

-In ecommerce, this mostly means gathering information on customers’ behavior and feedback, sales trends and product insights.
+In ecommerce, this mostly means gathering information on customers’ behavior and feedback, sales trends, and product insights.
 When you collect all of this data and analyze it, you will be able to predict future trends.
 You can also adapt to expectations and create a customized shopping experience.
 Moreover, it will help you improve your sales and ROI and be more effective in your business overall. data-driven marketing

 Take a look at this simple example of data-driven marketing.